llakala/nonprimitive-words/README.md

 A nonprimitive word is a sequence of characters that could be constructed by concatenating some string with itself multiple times.
-This can intuitively be thought of as the initial part of the string repeating over and over.
+This can intuitively be thought of as the initial part of the string repeating at least once.

 Nonprimitive words are a general concept for any set of characters.
 For example, `abcabc` is a valid solution.
 However, this repo only focuses on nontrivial